sleepyseamonster/SlideFlow/docs/slide_flow_calendar_overview.md

 2. **Scheduled** → (Conceptually) a draft or ready carousel that now has a scheduled date/time in the calendar.
 3. **Posted** → After a successful Instagram post, the carousel’s status becomes `posted`, and:
    - It is removed from the right-hand list
-   - It can remain visible on the calendar as a historical entry (optional for MVP)
+   - It is removed from the calendar view and cannot be scheduled again

 MVP behavior in practice:

 - All carousels start as `draft`.
 - Scheduling does not immediately change the status name in the UI yet (we can still label them visually as "Scheduled" on the calendar), but we plan to map this to `ready`/`posted` later.
-- Once posting is confirmed, status moves to `posted`, and the carousel no longer appears in the "to schedule" list.
+- Once posting is confirmed, status moves to `posted`, and the carousel no longer appears in the "to schedule" list or on the calendar.

 ---